Humor writing. It’s important.

 And if you’re not into a certain kind of humor, don’t be.
 It’s not your obligation to write about content you’re not comfortable writing about.
 For instance, I write about food a lot, and for all sorts of people.
 The morality of eating meat is something I have a lot of experience covering from all angles, I’m interested in it, and I’m able to take a more detached approach to human eating habits.
 However, I will not touch politics with a ten-foot pole, whereas you might be totally comfortable doing so.
 It’s up to you … and it’s up to your client what they want to pay for.

 The main point here, however, is that you should avoid consistently jumping into the real point of your blog post or email right away.
 Have some fun.
 Sprinkle in some random thoughts, some punchlines, some witty one-word one-liners.
-Your client’s readers will love you for it, so they will love you for it.
+Your client’s readers will love you for it.

 The exception is ad copy.
 While you can still be funny, the text limitations pretty much throw roundabout out the window.
 That would be an exercise in futility, so don’t bother.